Stephen Duncan: American Civil War and postbellum career

 During the Civil War, Duncan remained a steadfast Unionist.
 He declined to offer any assistance to the Confederate cause and was ostracized by other Southerners.
 With investments worth $1,060,000 unrelated to his plantations, he was able to live comfortably regardless of the outcome of the war.
 In 1863, Duncan left Natchez and moved to New York City.
 He unsuccessfully attempted to lobby the Lincoln administration to protect his slaveholdings in Union occupied Mississippi.

 Death

-Duncan died on January 29, 1867, in New York City.
-He was buried in the Laurel Hill Cemetery in Philadelphia, Pennsylvania.
+Duncan died on January 29, 1867, in New York City, and was interred in Laurel Hill Cemetery in Philadelphia, Pennsylvania.

 Legacy

 In 1910, his heirs donated the Auburn mansion and its gardens to the city of Natchez.
 The mansion and grounds were designated as Duncan Memorial Park by the city of Natchez.